javierhinojosa/scaffold/apps/crewai/development/README.md

 # Development Crew

 Welcome to the Development Crew project, powered by [crewAI](https://crewai.com).
-This template is designed to help you set up a multi-agent AI system with ease, leveraging the powerful and flexible framework provided by crewAI.
-Our goal is to enable your agents to collaborate effectively on complex tasks, maximizing their collective intelligence and capabilities.
+This specialized crew is designed to maintain and improve repository documentation through automated analysis and generation of documentation artifacts.

 ## Installation